-- A balanced downtown corridor with local businesses and plenty of retail opportunities for both residents and visitors. - An increased level of amenities along the Main Street corridor-specifically, bike racks, benches and additional public spaces - Prioritizing pedestrian safety. - Long-term traffic-calming and congestionmitigation strategies-specifically, wider sidewalks, streetscape enhancements, center medians and pedestrian refuge islands. - The entire downtown contributing to a unified community character that will reflect the uniqueness of the community, residents' values and the overall vision for the City.
+- An increased level of amenities along the Main Street corridor-specifically, bike racks, benches and additional public spaces - Prioritizing pedestrian safety. - Long-term traffic-calming and congestionmitigation strategies-specifically, wider sidewalks, streetscape enhancements, center medians and pedestrian refuge islands. - The entire downtown contributing to a unified community character that will reflect the uniqueness of the community, residents' values and the overall vision for the City.